catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 =================

 The next step is to boot two instances where you will run Keepalived and Apache.
-You will be using the Ubuntu 14.04 image and ``c1.c1r1`` flavour.
+You will be using the Ubuntu 14.04 image and ``c1.c1r1`` flavor.
 You will assign these instances to the ``vrrp-sec-group`` security group.
 You will also provide the name of your SSH key so you can log in to these machines via SSH once they are
 created: